-- Keep your speed no faster than 70 mph (112 km/h) during the first 500 miles (800 km) of towing a trailer, and don't make full throttle starts. - Turn off the speed control.
+- To ensure proper "break-in" of powertrain components, do not trailer tow during the first 1,000 miles (1600 km) of a new vehicle. - To ensure proper "break-in" of powertrain components during the first 500 miles (800 km) of trailer towing, drive no faster than 70 mph (112 km/h) with no full throttle starts. - Turn off the speed control.
 The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer. - To eliminate excessive shifting, use a lower gear.
 This will also assist in transmission cooling.
 (For additional information, refer to Understanding the gearshift positions of the 4-speed automatic transmission in the Driving chapter. - Anticipate stops and brake gradually. - Do not exceed the GCWR rating or transmission damage may occur.